furlan/ms-rewards-webapi/README.md

 ## Actual Solution
 The actual solution is using demo data embedded in the Customer class.
+To simplify the solution, all values are integers.
 For the next versions, it will be retrieved from DB.

 ## Reward rules